 Fountain Valley is a collaborative community that prepares youth through opportunities in order to empower, promote resiliency, and strengthen family and community connectedness.

 With the help of a dedicated Communities that Care (CTC) facilitator, community leaders established the Fountain CTC Key Leader Board.
 The Key Leader Board is committed to supporting healthy youth development in Fountain, promoting the CTC process, and securing resources for implementing the community's chosen strategies.

 Organizations and individuals from across Fountain, Fort Carson and Widefield/Security have come together to establish the Fountain Valley CTC Community Board*.
 The Community Board leads and participates in decision-making, promoting the the CTC process by informing others about this evidenced-based work, and ensuring the Community Action Plan is carried out.

-*The Community Board currently includes citizens, parents and youth, as well as representatives from Alliance for Kids, Boys and Girls Club, CASA of the Pikes Peak Region, City of Fountain, Community Health Partnership, Core Strategies, CPCD Head Start, Drive Smart, Fountain Police Department, Fountain Utilities, Fort Carson, Marathon Health, Peak Military Care Network, Inside Out Youth Services, Kidpower of Colorado, Marijuana Tax Revenue Program, Pikes Peak Library District, Pikes Peak YMCA, Reading Success Matters, Widefield School District 3 and Fountain Fort Carson School District 8, Security Church of the Nazarene, and The Colorado Trust.
+*The Community Board currently includes citizens, parents and youth, as well as representatives from Alliance for Kids, Boys and Girls Club, CASA of the Pikes Peak Region, City of Fountain, Community Health Partnership, CPCD Head Start, Fountain Fort Carson School District 8, Fountain Police Department, Fort Carson, Health Solutions, Home Front Military Care Network, Inside Out Youth Services, Kidpower of Colorado, Marijuana Tax Revenue Program, Pikes Peak Library District, Pikes Peak YMCA, Reading Success Matters, Security Library, Widefield School District 3 and Fountain Fort Carson School District 8, Security Church of the Nazarene, and The Colorado Trust.